apache/nuttx/configs/c5471evm/README.txt

   8. Edit setenv.h so that the PATH variable includes the path to the newly built binaries.

+Issues
+^^^^^^

+  Title:       UART RECONFIGURATION
+  Description: UART re-configuration is untested and conditionally compiled out.
+  Status:      Open
+  Priority:    Medium.  ttyS1 is not configured, but not used; ttyS0 is configured
+               by the bootloader

 ARM/C5471-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^